Practice Profile

 Recent examples of Isabella’s planning appeal work include:

-- Acting for a developer in promoting a residential development of 100 dwellings on a greenfield site outside the settlement boundary of Oakham in Rutland in circumstances where the local authority could not demonstrate a five year supply of housing land
+- Acting for a successful developer in promoting a residential development of 100 dwellings on a greenfield site outside the settlement boundary of Oakham in Rutland in circumstances where the local authority could not demonstrate a five year supply of housing land

 Isabella has been involved in numerous DCOs, both promoting and resisting nationally significant infrastructure projects.
 She has considerable experience of the DCO procedure and is a contributing author to the 'National Infrastructure Planning Service' and 'National Infrastructure Planning Handbook', edited by Michael Humphries KC.
 Her experience covers a broad range of infrastructure projects, including nuclear and offshore wind; airports; carbon capture and road schemes.
 As part of her infrastructure practice, Isabella has significant experience of matters relating to EIA; HRA; consultation and land acquisition.